Simple Ways to Use Universal Search to Appear on Top of Google

 Good for online store owners obviously.
 Sadly the inclusion is paid by now.
 Thus it’s just another form of advertising.

 Yet it’s still a good option for ecommerce sites to be seen above everybody else.
 Google will display products from shopping search very prominently.

 There are other types of Google special searches like Google Books which are not that pervasive yet but for some topics and areas of expertise already common.

 Thus please forget about SEO as a set of fixed practices like

 - SEO copywriting

 SEO 2.0 is as multifaceted as the real world is.

-Moreover consider that Google personalizes search results based on search history and Google+ activity for example.
+Moreover consider that Google personalizes search results based on search history, location and Google+ activity for example.

 Therefore you might end up in the top 10 for SEO for some people (who follow you) while others won’t see you at all.